Anurag0212/Analysis-on-United-States-Death-Records/README.md

-# INFO 7374 Data Analysis Using Python - Final Project

-## Data Analysis on Death Records of United States
+# Data Analysis on Death Records of United States

 I have downloaded the dataset from Kaggle to perform my Analysis on **Death Records**